-- Auto repairs: If your car breaks down and you rely on it for transportation to school, you’ll need the cash to get it back up and running.
+Auto repairs: If your car breaks down and you rely on it for transportation to school, you’ll need a way to get it back up and running.

 “Keeping up with the Joneses, trashing your credit, spending money you don’t have.
 It only takes a few seconds to blow it, and it takes years to fix it,” advises Stacy Johnson, Money Talks News financial expert.

-Stay with us at Money Talks News for critical information about handling your money.
+And stay with us at Money Talks News for more critical information about handling your money.

-What are you doing to teach college students how to handle money?
+What tips do you have for college students managing on a budget?
 Share in comments below or on our Facebook page.